Mithileysh/4G-LTE-Network/README.md

 In this work, we used various Machine learning models i.e., Naive Bayes, KNN, SVM, Decision Tree, Random Forest to classify packets into their respective user activities.
 The dataset was created by capturing packets on a 4G connection using Wireshark.
 Then the captured packets were divided into various flows and 65 flow features were extracted for training the model.
 Random forest gave the best accuracy of around 87%.

+# Project 3 - 4G IP traffic prediction using machine learning

+The purpose of this work is to process 4G IP data, find basic patterns and build several training models that predict traffic on the LTE network.